 More cookie recipes

 If you love cookies as much as I do, you will love the following cookie recipes.
 They are well received by my family, friends, and readers around the world.
+By the way, have you seen my handy list of cookie recipes made with chocolate chips?

 - Brown Butter Pecan Cookies